 BMW have to store the battery somewhere so something had to go.
 You'll notice there are only 2 seats in the back.
-For me that's good because I can take me, husband and 2 kids and leave monster-in-law at home.
 For the kids it's good because they have no man's land in between them and a cup holder each.

 Moving onto the electric bit.
 According to the manual, the range on the car is between 80 to 100 miles on a full battery.
 Normally, I think these manual authors have a laugh when they're writing them, but actually it's pretty accurate!!
 We did opt for a range extender and I fully recommend that.
 Unless you are undertaking a long journey and plan ahead to stop off at a charging point, you don't want to get caught short with no more battery life.
 The range extender you fill with petrol and it gives you 80 miles more.
 So whenever you see that you've used up say, 80% of your battery and you want to conserve the rest, you press a button to hold the current state of charge and switch to your twin cylinder motorcyle engine.
 If you don't do this, the onboard computer decides for you that it will reserve 7% of battery energy and switch automatically to range extender.
 In USA, it reserves 4% of battery before making the switch, down to California compliant laws.

 Charging the car is easy.

 Type 1 charge - this is your standard charge.
 Just plug into your standard electric socket and go away for 8 hours.
 If you don't have a garage, you have to plug in an extension lead through into your house or have an external socket installed.